 Killam Doctoral Scholarships

-The Killam Scholarship and Prize Programmes were established in memory of Izaak Walton Killam through the Will of his wife, Dorothy Johnston Killam, and through gifts made during her lifetime.
+The Killam Scholarship and Prize Programmes were established in memory of Izaak Walton Killam through the Will of his wife, Dorothy J. Killam, and through gifts made during her lifetime.
 Their primary purpose is to support advanced education and research at five Canadian universities and the Canada Council for the Arts.
 The UBC Killam Doctoral Scholarships are provided annually from the Izaak Walton Killam Memorial Fund for Advanced Studies.
 It was Mrs. Killam's desire that those selected to receive scholarships: "Be likely to contribute to the advancement of learning or to win distinction in a profession.
 A Killam scholar should not be a one-sided person...
 Special distinction of intellect should be founded upon sound character."

 Killam Doctoral Scholarships are the most prestigious awards available to graduate students at UBC.
 Approximately 15-20 awards are made each year to the top doctoral candidates in the Affiliated Fellowships competition.
-At present, the stipend is $30,000 per annum for two years and a $2,000 allowance for research-related travel during the 24 months of the scholarship - for a total value of $32,000 per annum*.
+At present, the Killam Doctoral Scholarship provides an annual stipend valued at $30,000 for two years plus a $2,000 allowance for research-related travel during the 24 months of the scholarship*.

-*Killam Doctoral Scholarships awardees on the UBC-V campus also become Four Year Fellowship holders, and may receive additional tuition funding from that program.
+*Killam Doctoral Scholarships awardees on the UBC-V campus also become Four Year Fellowship holders and receive additional tuition funding from the 4YF program if they are eligilbe.

 To be eligible to apply for Killam Doctoral Scholarship funding, applicants must have completed no more than 24 months of doctoral study as of the start date of the scholarship.
-Therefore, applicants to the fall 2016 competition must have completed no more than 24 months of doctoral study as of 1 September 2017.
+Therefore, applicants to the 2020-2021 competition must have completed no more than 24 months of doctoral study as of 1 September 2020.

 Evaluated as per Affiliated Fellowships.
 Top students in the competition are awarded Killam Doctoral Scholarships.